 A1PI-deficient subjects, who are A1PI treatment naïve or have previously been treated with A1PI augmentation therapy, will be enrolled.
 Subjects who are receiving or have recently been exposed to A1PI augmentation therapy at the time of study enrollment will be required to undergo an adequate washout period (minimum of 4 weeks from the time of last A1PI treatment) during screening.
-Screening A1PI measurement may be taken at any time during the Screening period for treatment-naïve subjects.
-For subjects who have previously received alpha-1 augmentation therapy, Screening A1PI measurement should be taken at the end of the wash-out period.
+Screening A1PI measurement may be taken at any time during the screening period for treatment-naïve subjects.
+For subjects who have previously received alpha-1 augmentation therapy, screening A1PI measurement should be taken at the end of the wash-out period.
 During the washout period, subjects will be allowed to undergo other screening procedures for eligibility determination.

-Subjects meeting eligibility criteria will be required to undergo bronchoscopy/BAL procedures at baseline and following IP treatment for the evaluation of the effects of GLASSIA augmentation therapy at the labeled dosage of 60 mg/kg BW/week on the levels of A1PI and for the term in the ELF.
-Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will be waived from undergoing the baseline and on-treatment bronchoscopy/BAL procedures.
-A subject will be considered evaluable only if acceptable BAL samples (defined as a total recovery of \geq 20% of the instilled volume of saline) are obtained at both baseline and on-treatment BAL.
+Subjects meeting eligibility criteria will be required to undergo bronchoscopy/BAL procedures at baseline and following IP treatment for the evaluation of the effects of GLASSIA augmentation therapy at the labeled dosage of 60 mg/kg BW/week on the levels of A1PI and in the ELF.

+Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will not be required to undergo baseline and on-treatment bronchoscopy/BAL procedures.
+Subjects with confirmed medical history (IC #1a, #9a, EC #20, #21, #22, #23, and #24) known not to meet eligibility criteria to undergo bronchoscopy/BAL procedures, may be screened with sponsor approval before the target enrollment of BAL evaluable subjects is reached.